GaloRomero/GaloRomero/README.md

 - [**Evenor Tech**](https://evenor-tech.com/) - 2020

-Participation in the European [**CONSOLE**](https://console-project.eu/) project (*Contract Solutions for Effective and Lasting Delivery of Agri-Environmental-Climate Public Goods by EU Agriculture and Forestry*):
+Participation in the European :eu: [**CONSOLE**](https://console-project.eu/) project (*Contract Solutions for Effective and Lasting Delivery of Agri-Environmental-Climate Public Goods by EU Agriculture and Forestry*):

 SQL database administration. <br>
 Writing scientific and technical reports.